-Membership of YAS should be considered an invitation to serve.
-Members contribute by taking part in YAS activities within the Societal Themes and Grand Challenges.
+Membership should be considered an invitation to serve.
+Members contribute by taking part in YAS activities within our Grand Challenges.
 Members are welcome to participate in existing projects, but are also encouraged to suggest new activities and projects.
-Details of the current and past YAS activities can be found in ‘Our Challenges.’

 Members are also required to attend at least one of the three plenary meetings per year (financial support is available to cover travel costs).

 Applicants should ensure that they can accommodate the minimum time commitment required for YAS membership, typically 4-5 hours/month.

 Membership is for 5 years without the possibility of re-election.
 Members who take a career break of at least six months, e.g. for caring responsibilities, may have their membership extended by the length of the career break.